bright/new-www/content/blog/he-wants-to-know-it-all-meet-szymek-–-a-tech-lead-android-and-web-developer.md

 [Łukasz](/about-us/lukasz/), who works at Bright, is my friend from college.
 He recommended me this place.
 After graduation, he went straight to Bright and I had a job somewhere else. Łukasz was talking all the time about how great it was at Bright so I eventually applied in 2018.

 ![Bright Inventions team](/images/brightstory_team.png)

+**When I first came to the office for an interview I instantly felt this warm, cozy atmosphere**.
+I knew it was something I desired.
+I got that job and started my work here by programming with React.
+Then I joined the Android team, but in the meantime, I tried Swift and Node.js.
+At this moment **Android gives me the best satisfaction**.

+## Why do you feel that way about Android development?

+Because the effects of my work are tangible. **I can grab my Android device and quickly check the results of the lines of code I have just written**.
+And it is pretty useful on daily basis, not only at work.
+There were often situations when I couldn’t find a suitable app so I just wrote something for myself.
+For example, in college, I built my own flashcard app to improve my learning method.

+Not only Android is satisfying like that. **I feel the same about the front end** (mobile and web as well).
+Simply because you can check out the UI changes you have made.
+You can simply click through them.
+The backend doesn’t work like that, it is not that easy to experience the results of your actions.